Getting your Trinity Audio player ready...

 Taking a Deeper Look

-Joining this year’s festival is French film director and producer Fanny Glissant of the documentary “Slavery Routes who is originally from Guadeloupe, Martinique and French Guiana.
+Joining this year’s Tout-Monde Festival is French film director and producer Fanny Glissant of the documentary “Slavery Routes who is originally from Guadeloupe, Martinique and French Guiana.
 In an interview, Glissant stated that Caribbean food is the cultural result of transatlantic slavery and that the Caribbean was transformed into “sugar lands,” producing only one good and therefore having to import all other necessities that present the very essence of Caribbean dishes.

 In addition, this year several artists expressed their concerns about food’s transformation through chemicals as well as food access after devasting hurricanes.
 The exhibition “Echo-Natures: Cannibal Desire,” curated by Jean-Marc Hunt and Marie Vickles is about the symbolic devouring of a colonizing culture, echoing the surroundings of super-consumerism in the USA.